All Episodes

 Now, I kind of had the original instincts that you had, which was because of the tent, it would make the angle really tough for any of the shots.

-There's actually a lot more headroom than it looks like, so you actually can kind of have a little bit of a raised angle, I think a little higher than you might suspect.
+So, you actually can kind of have a little bit of a raised angle.

 Not enough to be on the roof.

-Again, this is from my just looking at analysis, not enough for it to be on the roof.
+Again, this is from my just looking at analysis.

 I think once you get to the roof from that back angle, I think that the tent does get in the way.

-But if you're in that crowd or in kind of that weird little space where there there's where there's that muzzle flat or what appears to be a muzzle flash, I don't know if you've seen that or not.
+But if you're in that crowd or in kind of that weird little space where there's where there's that muzzle flat or what appears to be a muzzle flash, I don't know if you've seen that or not.

-Yeah, I've seen that yeah, I was watching that actually would be able to get under the tent.
+That actually would be able to get under the tent.

-See, the other thing too is if there was a tent, right?
+See, the other thing, too, is if there was a tent, right?

 Did the round go through the tent?

-Because if it went either through him through the front or the back, there might be a hole in the tent of where this trajectory of this round went.
+Because if it went either through him through the front or the back, there might be a hole in the tent where this trajectory of this round went.

 I don't see any evidence of that.

-I don't see because they all came in and started touching it.
+Well, we won't know because they all came in and started touching it.

-I've not seen the tent move because I've looked at the angles to see if there's any movement in the tent, and it never moved.
+I've not seen the tent move because I've looked at the angles to see if there's any movement in the tent and it never moved.

 Now, I could be wrong.